hammerheim-game/hammerheim-rules/4-injuries-income-and-experience.md

 any excess Experience points.

-As with other new Henchmen, you must pay for all their weapons and armor.
+As with other new Henchmen, you must pay for all their weapons and armour.
 New Henchmen must be armed and equipped in the same way as existing members of the group.

 \page